chsantoshkumar211/LFI/readme.md

 by giving file=../../../../etc/passwd%00 we can access the file by passing the ".php" extension.

 An attacker can also download files by changing the file names.
 For example
-<br>URL: example/?download=broucher.pdf
+<br>URL: example/?download=welcome.pdf
-</br>The attacker may change the broucher.pdf to any other file such as passwords.txt,users.txt etc.
+</br>The attacker may change the welcome.pdf to any other file such as passwords.txt,users.txt etc.

 ## Explore it yourself